cloudera/terraform-provider-cdp/docs/index.md

 ---
-page_title: "Provider: CDP"
+page_title: "Cloudera Data Platform (CDP) Provider"
+subcategory: ""
 description: |-
-  The Cloudera Data Platform (CDP) provider is used to interact with the resources supported by CDP.
+  The Cloudera Data Platform (CDP) provider manages the lifecycle of resources supported by CDP like Credentials, Environment, Datalake, Datahub and other data services.
 ---

 # CDP Provider

-The Cloudera Data Platform (CDP) provider is used to interact with the resources supported by CDP.
-The provider needs to be configured with the proper credentials before it can be used.
+The Cloudera Data Platform (CDP) provider manages the lifecycle of resources supported by CDP like Credentials, Environment, Datalake, Datahub and other data services.

+The provider needs to be configured with the proper credentials before it can be used (see Authentication section below).

 ## Example Usage
 ```terraform